 By Linda Austin, Moonbridge Publications

-IngramSpark is a print-on-demand, digital printing company for books, and it also formats e-books.
-It is associated with Ingram, a major book printer-wholesaler, and is the self-publishing branch of Lightning Source, Inc., (LSI), Ingram’s main book printing company.
-Many indie and small publishers used Spark because of its low cost and the Ingram connection.
-Spark books also go into the Ingram database that booksellers and libraries use to find and order books.
+IngramSpark (IS) is a print-on-demand, digital printing company for books, and also formats ebooks.
+It is associated with Ingram Content Group, a major book printer-wholesaler, and is the self-publishing branch of Lightning Source, Inc., (LSI), Ingram’s main book printing company.
+Many indie and small publishers used IS because of its low cost and the Ingram connection.
+IS books are listed in the Ingram database that booksellers and libraries use to find and order books.

-IngramSpark provides only printing and a distribution channel to sales outlets.
-Spark authors must provide their own book cover files, and their manuscripts should be formatted in Adobe InDesign or other professional publishing software and submitted as pdf files to Spark specifications.
+IS provides printing and a distribution channel to sales outlets.
+Authors must provide their own book cover files, and their manuscripts should be formatted in Adobe InDesign and submitted as pdf files to IS specifications.
 The author is responsible for figuring out the uploading, so hiring professional cover designers and interior formatters who can get the files ready correctly is a good idea.
-Spark provides a cover template based on the book’s size and number of pages (which should be divisible by 2, with the final page being blank).
+IS provides a cover template based on the book’s dimensions and page count (which should be divisible by 2, with the final page being blank).

 Authors form their own publishing companies and purchase their own ISBNs (book identification numbers) from Bowker.
 IngramSpark will create the bar code using the ISBN.
 Authors must enter their book information into Bowkers Books in Print database, a resource any book-buying company or store can peruse in order to research a book’s ISBN, publisher, status, description, etc.

 IngramSpark charges a title set-up fee (currently $49 per book, $25 per e-book, or package deal $49 for both print and e-book at the same time), although special offers are advertised now and then.
-E-book files must be in e-pub or mobi format, or Spark will convert for you for a fee.
-Spark offers both softcover and hardcover options in many sizes, with choice of matte or gloss cover.
-Black and white photos or illustrations usually copy well if scanned at 300 dpi or higher.
+E-book files must be in e-pub or mobi format, or IS will convert for you for a fee.
+IS offers both softcover and hardcover options in many sizes including landscape format, with choice of matte or gloss cover.
+Black and white photos or illustrations usually copy well if high quality images.
 Digital printing in color always carries some risk.
-Spark offers standard or premium color interior, but reports are that standard is at least as good as premium.
+IS offers standard or premium color interior, but reports are that standard is at least as good as premium.
 Have a hard copy proof mailed to you for approval and make sure the cover colors (and any interior colors) look correct.
-Hard copy proofs (vs e-mailed files) are available at print cost plus tiny handling fee plus shipping.
-Be sure everything is perfect as once the book files are submitted to print, fixing mistakes will cost money.
-Lightning Source is the printer for Spark.
+Hard copy proofs (vs e-mailed files) are available at reasonable fee plus shipping.
+Be sure everything is perfect as once the book files are submitted to print, fixing mistakes and uploading a revision will cost another setup fee.

 Book distribution and sales:

 IngramSpark does not sell to individuals.
-Spark provides books to Ingram, Amazon, B&N, and other online booksellers.
-Physical bookstores and libraries order Spark books through Ingram.
-Authors set a discount rate for these buyers, and Spark highly suggests 35-55%.
+IS provides books to Ingram, Amazon, B&N, and other online booksellers, including internationally.
+Online sellers and physical bookstores and libraries order IS books through Ingram Content Group.
+Authors set a discount rate between 30% and 55% for these buyers.
 If an author expects sales to libraries or bookstores, discount rate is best set at 45-55% of list price with returns allowed.
 The 55% is industry standard.
-If an author expects sales only through online booksellers like Amazon or B&N, the discount can be set at the lower rate of 35%-40%, or maybe even less.
-At 40% discount, the author receives 60% of price minus Ingram’s fee for printing.
-E-book income for authors is 40% minus a small fee.
+If an author expects sales only through online sellers like Amazon or B&N, the discount can be set at the lower rate of 40%, or even 35%.
+At 40% discount, the author receives 60% of list price minus printing cost and minor admin fee.
+Ebook income for authors is 40% minus a small fee.

-IngramSpark will list the book in their online catalog which is viewed by browsing book buyers—cost is currently $12 annually per title per book format ($12 total annually if both print and e-book were submitted together).
-Authors should market to bookstores and libraries, to let them know their books exist and are available through Ingram.
-Book info also automatically goes to Amazon, B&N, Target, and other online book sites.
-Ingram Spark can get books into international Amazon sites, although they will most likely be lost in the listings unless the author can market to an international audience.
+IngramSpark will list your book in their online catalog which is viewed by browsing book buyers—cost is currently $12 annually per title per book format ($12 total annually if both print and e-book were submitted together).
+Authors should market to bookstores and libraries, to let them know their books exist and are available through Ingram Content Group.
+Book information also automatically goes to Amazon, B&N, Target, and other online book sites.
+IS can get books into international Amazon sites, although they will most likely be lost in the listings unless the author can market to an international audience.

-Regarding returns, know that Spark will deduct the cost of printing those books from the author’s royalties, and that’s the price of doing business as a professional publishing company.
-If the author chooses to have returns mailed back to him/her instead of being destroyed by Spark, the author will pay for the shipping – so best to choose the destroy option.
+Regarding returns, know that IS will deduct the cost of printing those books from the author’s royalties, and that’s the price of doing business as a professional publishing company.
+If the author chooses to have returns mailed back to him/her instead of being destroyed, the author will pay for the shipping—so best to choose the destroy option.